Come and join us...

 What is the Hutton Henry History and Heritage Group?

 The group has been established as a section of the Community Association.
-At our initial meeting in April we decided to meet on the 1st and 3rd Tuesday evenings of each month at 7pm which gives members and visitors the chance to pop in.
+At our initial meeting we decided to meet on the 1st and 3rd Tuesday evenings of each month at 7pm which gives members and visitors the chance to pop in.
+Please note that this group sometimes meets in The Plough, so if it is your first visit, please contact Andrea on 07801418459.

 We are basing our collection of information from 1876 when the Hutton Henry Colliery opened.
 It closed in 1897.
 The history of the village from Saxon times has previously been well documented in the books ‘Hutton Henry – the Story of a Village’ and ‘Our Patch” by John Etherington and ‘Wingate’ and ‘Mostly Mining’ by William Moyes.